aybdee/aybdee.github.io/content/programming/evo_part_2.md

 }
 ```

 What do you mean there's no write function that just puts the text on the screen, are we in the stone ages ?

-Anyways, I pass a reference .. **Renderer** to the **State** struct like so.
+Anyways, I pass a reference to the **Renderer** into **State** like so.

 ```rust
 #[derive(Debug)]